Devshree05-cloud/Packet-Tracer-Labs/EIGRP/Readme.md

 Loopback interface and other interfaces with no important router were made passive interfaces to avoid unnecessary messaging.

 At last, the command "variance 2" in the config-router mode was used to configure the alternate path if the best path link in eigrp fails.
-The command states that the feasible distance of the feasible successor must be lesser than or equal to the twice of feasible distance of the successor.
+The command states that the reported distance of the feasible successor must be lesser than or equal to the twice of feasible distance of the successor.